Extreme equivalent width-selected low-mass starbursts at $z=4-9$: insights into their role in cosmic reionization: The drivers of the high EWs

 Given that these systems show compact effective radii, we expect they host high SFR surface densities $\left(\Sigma_{\rm{SFR}}=\dfrac{\rm{SFR}}{2\pi r_{UV}^2}\right)$.
 We derived this parameter for this sample, and found a median value of 10.7 \Msun~yr$^{-1}$ kpc$^{-2}$, with the 16-84th percentile interval between 1.9 and 56 \Msun~yr$^{-1}$ kpc$^{-2}$.
-This range is consistent with the high $\Sigma_{\rm{SFR}}$ measured in low-$z$ LyC leakers, as shown in Fig. \ref{fig:sigmasfr-ewo3}.
-However, we note that 11\% of the sample show $\Sigma_{\rm{SFR}}>100$ \Msun~yr$^{-1}$ kpc$^{-2}$.
-Assuming the Kennicutt-Schmidt law \citep{Kennicutt2012}, this implies a high total baryonic mass of the gas (M$_{\rm gas}$) involved in star formation within the effective radius, with a median value of log(M$_{\rm gas}$/\Msun)=9.28.
+This range is consistent with the high $\Sigma_{\rm{SFR}}$ measured in low-$z$ LyC leakers, as shown in {the bottom left panel in} Fig. \ref{fig:ew_ssfr}. {Also, the median value in the sample is consistent with the threshold of 10 \Msun~yr$^{-1}$ kpc$^{-2}$ above which nearly all strong LyC leakers appear in the LzLCS survey \citep{Flury2022}, suggesting a population of strong and weak LyC leakers in our EELG sample.} However, we note that 11\% of the sample show $\Sigma_{\rm{SFR}}>100$ \Msun~yr$^{-1}$ kpc$^{-2}$, {with a subsample of them showing evidence of broad \oiii~emission}.
+Assuming the Kennicutt-Schmidt law \citep{Kennicutt2012}, this implies a high total baryonic mass of the gas (M$_{\rm gas}$) involved in star formation within the effective radius, with a median value of log(M$_{\rm gas}$/\Msun)=9.28 {(16-86th percentiles: 8.95 and 9.71)}.
 Given the low stellar masses of these systems, such large M$_{\rm gas}$ values correspond to high gas fractions $\left(f_{\rm{gas}}=\dfrac{\rm{M}_{\rm gas}}{\rm{M}_{\rm gas}+\rm{M}_{\star}}\right)$ ranging from 33\% to 98\%, with a median value of 87\%.
 These values are consistent with those estimated using similar methods for EELGs at $z=0.1-0.9$ \citep{Calabro2017}.
-In Fig. \ref{fig:sigmasfr-ewo3}, we show that $\Sigma_{\rm{SFR}}$ and EW(\oiii) are moderately correlated ($\rho=0.50$, $p=4\times10^{-6}$), which appears slightly stronger than the correlation with the effective radius.
+In {the bottom left panel in} Fig. \ref{fig:ew_ssfr}, we show that $\Sigma_{\rm{SFR}}$ and EW(\oiii) are moderately correlated ($\rho=0.50$, $p=4\times10^{-6}$), which appears slightly stronger than the correlation with the effective radius.
 This suggests that the strength of the [O III] emission is more closely linked to the intensity of compact star formation than to the overall size of the galaxy.